calvinckho/restvo-site/server/markdown/privacy-policy.md

 We may also collect information, including personal information, in the following situations:

--   **Registration, purchase and use of the Ionic Services**: Information such as name, email address, telephone number, company/organization, financial information, and other information, may be collected in connection with registration for, purchase of or use of the Ionic Services (for example, to sign-up for and log into the Ionic Services).
+-   **Registration, purchase and use of the Restvo Services**: Information such as name, email address, telephone number, company/organization, financial information, and other information, may be collected in connection with registration for, purchase of or use of the Restvo Services (for example, to sign-up for and log into the Restvo Services).
 Customers may update their information by logging into their account.
 Information may also be collected to track license use.

 -   **Communications**: Personal information such as name, email address, and other information, may be collected, when provided in any communications, whether via email, social media, telephone or otherwise.